SamaMus/Assignment2_Web/README.md

 - **styles.css:** Cascading Style Sheets (CSS) for styling the web pages both for index.html and details.html.
 - **app.js:** JavaScript file containing the logic for fetching and rendering product data.

-5. **Explore the Product Page:**
+5. **The Product Page:**
    - Browse through the list of products.
-   - Use the pagination controls to navigate through multiple pages.
+   - On the bottom of the home page you can use the pagination controls  to navigate through multiple pages.
-   - Filter products by selecting a category.
+   - By selecting a category you can filter products .
-   - Use the search bar to find products based on keywords.
+   - On the top of the page you can use the search bar to find products based on selected keywords.

 5. **Click on a Product:**
-   - Click on any product to view detailed information and a gallery of product images.
+   - You can click on any product to view detailed information and a gallery of product images.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript